tdamiano/site/content/project/new-con/index.md

 ---
-title: Housing Submarkets and Effects of New Construction on Existing Rents
+title: "Build Baby Build?: Housing Submarkets and Effects of New Construction on Existing Rents"
 summary: Exploring the effects of new market-rate construction on existing rents in Minneapolis, MN.
 tags:
 - housing supply
 - housing markets
-date: "2020-02-12T00:00:00Z"
+date: "2020-03-30T00:00:00Z"

 # Optional external URL for project (replaces project detail page).
 external_link: ""